Skip to content

 CodeMeaning

-0Success (saved, discarded, or nothing to save)
+0Success (saved, discarded, or nothing to save; with --show, printed — even an empty history)

 3Not found (no matching list, or no lists at all)